trentr314/RNN_Project/README.md

 - If you are on Windows using Git Bash, there is a trick to [using the python command in Git Bash](https://itecnote.com/tecnote/python-not-working-in-the-command-line-of-git-bash/).

 # Requirements
 The [Alpha Vantage API](https://www.alphavantage.co/) was used to retrieve stock price data.
 I have publicly hosted the data I used on GitHub, so the .py file will access it from any machine with internet access.
 You do not need to request any data from the API yourself.
+However, for reference, other/alpha_vantage.py does contain the code I used to retrieve the data.

 Modules that require installation (as in requirements.txt):
 - matplotlib